scholarslab/digital-collect-toolkit/docs/omeka-setup/custom-theme.md

 ## Configuration Settings

-To add your site-specific content and customize your site's color scheme, begin at step #6 above: Log into your Omeka Admin panel, and click on the 'Appearance' option in the top naviation bar.
+To add your site-specific content and customize your site's color scheme, begin at step #6 above: Log into your Omeka Admin panel, and click on the 'Appearance' option in the top navigation bar.
 Next select "Configure Theme" to access the theme settings (see screenshot in step #7 above).

 You should now be on the Theme Configuration page: